lhelwerd/WebGraph/README.txt

 can run mvn.sh provided in the repository.
 This sets up a link to the Maven root directory.
 Note that it only keeps the path setting for the current session by default.
 Instructions on adding the paths to a .bashrc file, for example, are given by the script.
+Otherwise, one should either run the script in a bash with ". ./mvn.sh" and run mvn afterwards, or with "./mvn.sh install" (i.e., in place of mvn).

 The framework has different modes of operations that allow compressing, decompressing and testing graph files in different formats.
 For example, the